 If you do this, you’ll be able to make a few bucks, but you’ll just be a hustler with no long-lasting business.

 For anyone serious about building his own shoe brand, having a solid knowledge base is critical.

 (We have a private group for high level sneaker resellers — check here for availability)

-As an expert in these unique and high ticket models, you may run into an owner who will present you an off market deal that will be a win win situation for both of you.
+As an expert in these unique and high ticket models, you may run into an owner who will present you with an off-market deal that will be a win-win situation for both of you.